octjoy08-cloud/Assign-RAG/README.md

 # Multimodal RAG System

 A comprehensive retrieval-augmented generation (RAG) system for processing PDF documents containing text, tables, and images.
 Features both a REST API and an interactive web interface for easy querying.
+# Problem Statement
+# Domain Identification

+This project is situated in the domain of electric mobility and automotive user guidance, with a focus on assisting electric vehicle (EV) drivers in understanding and utilizing technical information effectively.
+As EV adoption continues to grow globally, drivers increasingly rely on a wide range of documentation such as user manuals, charging guides, battery specifications, government policy documents, and maintenance handbooks.
+These documents are typically distributed in PDF format and contain a mix of textual explanations, structured tables, and visual diagrams.

+# Problem Description

+Electric vehicle drivers often face difficulty in extracting relevant information from complex and lengthy documents.
+For example, an EV user manual may include:

+Textual descriptions explaining battery usage, driving modes, and safety instructions Tables detailing charging times under different conditions, battery capacities, and efficiency metrics Diagrams illustrating charging setups, dashboard indicators, or energy flow systems

+When a driver needs quick answers—such as “How long will it take to charge my vehicle using a fast charger?” or “What does this dashboard warning symbol mean?”—they must manually navigate through hundreds of pages of documentation.
+Traditional keyword-based search tools are insufficient because:

+They fail to interpret structured tables effectively They cannot extract meaning from diagrams or images They lack contextual understanding of EV-specific terminology

+This results in poor user experience, slower decision-making, and in some cases, incorrect interpretation of critical vehicle information.

+# Why This Problem Is Unique

+Unlike generic document question-answering systems, the EV driver assistance problem involves several unique challenges:

+Multimodal Information Dependency
+Important information is distributed across multiple modalities.
+For example, charging times may be presented in tables, while charging procedures are explained in text, and connector types are shown in diagrams.
+Domain-Specific Terminology
+EV documentation includes specialized terms such as state of charge (SoC), regenerative braking, battery management system (BMS), and charging levels (Level 1, Level 2, DC fast charging), which require contextual understanding.
+Real-Time Information Needs
+Drivers often require quick, precise answers while making decisions, such as choosing a charging method or interpreting a warning indicator.
+Cross-Modal Reasoning
+Some queries require combining information from different sources.
+For example, understanding a charging diagram may require correlating it with a table listing compatible connectors and textual safety instructions.
+User-Centric Querying
+Drivers typically ask natural language questions rather than searching using exact keywords, making traditional retrieval systems ineffective.

+# Why RAG Is the Right Approach

+A Retrieval-Augmented Generation (RAG) system is particularly well-suited to address these challenges:

+Multimodal Retrieval Capability
+By converting text, tables, and image summaries into embeddings, the system can retrieve relevant information regardless of its original format.
+Context-Aware Responses
+RAG enables the system to generate answers grounded in retrieved document content, ensuring accuracy and relevance.
+No Need for Continuous Model Retraining
+EV technologies and documentation evolve frequently.
+RAG allows new documents to be ingested dynamically without retraining the model.
+Explainability and Traceability
+The system can provide references (such as page number and content type), allowing users to verify the source of information.
+Improved User Experience
+Drivers can interact with the system using natural language queries and receive concise, understandable answers without manually browsing documents.

+Compared to alternatives such as fine-tuning or keyword search, RAG provides a scalable, flexible, and domain-adaptive solution for handling diverse and evolving EV documentation.

+# Expected Outcomes

+The proposed system aims to enable EV drivers to efficiently access and understand critical information from multimodal documents.
+A successful system will:

+Allow users to ask natural language questions related to EV usage, charging, and maintenance Retrieve and combine relevant information from:
+Text (instructions and explanations)
+Tables (charging times, specifications)
+Images (diagrams, dashboard symbols)
+Provide accurate, concise, and context-aware answers with source references

+Example queries supported by the system include:

+“What is the charging time for my EV using a fast charger?”
+“What does this battery warning symbol indicate?”
+“Which charging connector is compatible with this vehicle?”
+“Summarize the charging specifications table on page 5”

+Ultimately, this system will enhance the EV ownership experience by reducing information retrieval time, improving understanding of technical content, and supporting better decision-making for drivers.

 ## ✨ Features